Electronics industry in Japan

-The Japanese electronics industry is one of the largest in the world, though the share of Japanese electronics companies has significantly declined from its peak due to competition from South Korea, Taiwan, China, and the United States.
+The electronics industry in Japan traces its modern roots to the early 1950s, when Kobe Kogyo became the nation’s first firm to license and manufacture transistors, quickly followed by Sony’s collaboration with Western Electric and the launch of Japan’s inaugural transistor radio, the TR‑55.
 Japanese companies have been responsible for a number of important innovations, including having pioneered the transistor radio and the Walkman (Sony), the first mass-produced laptops (Toshiba), the VHS recorder (JVC), and solar cells and LCD screens (Sharp).

-Major Japanese electronics companies include Akai, Brother, Canon, Casio, Citizen, Fujifilm, Fujitsu, Hitachi, JVCKenwood, Konica Minolta, Kyocera, Mitsubishi Electric, NEC, Nikon, Nintendo, Olympus, Onkyo, Panasonic, Pioneer, Ricoh, Seiko Group, Sharp, Sony, TDK, Toshiba and Yamaha.
+Building on this semiconductor foundation, Japanese companies pioneered consumer icons such as the Walkman, VHS recorders and the first mass‑produced laptops, propelling the country to global dominance throughout the late 20th century.
+Although heightened competition from South Korea, Taiwan, China and the United States later eroded market share in traditional consumer electronics, Japan’s industry remains pivotal: firms including Renesas, Sony, and Panasonic now supply microcontrollers, sensors, battery systems and advanced driver‑assistance technologies that are critical to the electric‑ and autonomous‑vehicle revolution, underscoring the sector’s enduring influence from its Kobe Kogyo origins to its present leadership in automotive electronics.

 History

-Japan's foreign direct investment in the consumer electronics industry was motivated by protectionism and labor costs, encouraging foreign capital to invest in a country with lower production overhead and prewar industrial knowhow to be competitive in the electronics market.
+Japan's foreign direct investment in the consumer electronics industry was motivated by protectionism and labor costs, encouraging foreign capital to invest in a country with lower production overhead and prewar industrial know-how to be competitive in the electronics market.
 After three years of voluntary export restraints, seven Japanese firms located plants in the United States by 1980.
-Japanese firms continued production of the most technologically advanced products especially in Japan but also the U.S., while shifting production of less-advanced products to developing countries in Southeast Asia.
+Japanese firms continued production of the most technologically advanced products, especially in Japan but also the U.S., while shifting production of less-advanced products to developing countries in Southeast Asia.

-Circa 1997 Japanese children had a relatively large amount of savings, with the average having about 110,000 Japanese yen (about $900 U.S. dollars) in allowances, which stimulated purchases of electronic goods like Tamagotchi.
+Circa 1997, Japanese children had a relatively large amount of savings, with the average having about 110,000 Japanese yen (about $900 U.S. dollars) in allowances, which stimulated purchases of electronic goods like Tamagotchi.

+1950s

+This decade marked the beginning of the Japanese semiconductor industry, which was driven by relationships established with the United States.
+The Japanese firms Kobe Kogyo and Sony were at the forefront of this exchange of ideas, working with the RCA and Western Electric, respectively.